Leopoldius

 3.a.
 Frons with a broad yellow stripe from eye to eye, which is as yellow as the other yellow parts of the head, sharply bordered with the black parts.
 Only females can be identified. -> 4

 6.a.
 Snout blackish; tergite 3 and 4: yellow bands without incisions, tergite 2: yellow band with one incision.
-Female: theca large and black.
-A colour form has large black patches on the side of the face, in front of the eyes.
+Female: theca elongate, about half the width of the abdomen in ventral view with the side margins bent inwards.
 10-12 mm.
-NL, B, D. -> Leopoldius brevirostris Germar
+NL, B, D. -> Leopoldius brevirostris Germar (= Leopoldius macrus Seguy, see Clements (2000))

 Jizz: in late summer visiting flowering Hedera.